yannbertrand/sails-basic-views-project/README.md

 * an empty model (&lt;Foo&gt;.js)
 * an empty controller (&lt;Foo&gt;Controller.js)

-You didn't write any controller "action" (a method in the controller), any routes...
+You didn't write any controller "action" (a method in a controller), any routes...

-But when you lift your project (`sails lift`), you can already do some crud actions, right?
-Well, that's where the Blueprint API comes into play.
+But when you lift your project (`sails lift`), you can already do some crud operations, right?
+Well, that's where the Blueprint API magic comes into play.

 ### The Blueprint Routes

+By default, some params are activated.
+You can disable each of them in the `config/blueprints.js` file.

+Each of them allows you to automatically create routes and bind them to your controllers' actions at the launching of the server (`sails lift`).

+Let's see them in details.

 #### Blueprint RESTful Routes